sourcehaven-bv/openvwr/src/static-website/README.md

 This directory contains the Hugo static website that displays published processing records (verwerkingen) from the OpenVWR CMS.

-The website uses the `openvwr` theme - a minimal, neutral theme with dark mode support.
+The website uses the `openvwr` theme - a minimal theme which can easily be expanded upon.

 ## Architecture